Two-temperature logistic regression based on the Tsallis divergence: Tsallis Entropy and Tsallis Divergence

 Note that the standard entropy is recovered when $t \rightarrow 1$.
 Similarly, the Tsallis divergence between the distributions $p(\x)$ and $q(\x)$ can be defined as a generalization of the Kullback-Leibler (KL) divergence, that is,

 Note that the KL divergence is also recovered in the limit $t \rightarrow 1$.
-Similarly, the $\exp_t$ function is defined as the inverse of $\log_t$,
+We also define the $\exp_t$ function as the inverse of $\log_t$ (See Figure~\ref{fig:expt}):

 where $[\,\cdot\,]_+ = \max(\,\cdot\,, 0)$.
-Note that again the $\exp$ function is recovered in the limit $t\rightarrow 1$.
-An important property of the $\exp_t$ function is its heavier tail compared to $\exp$ for values of $1 < t < 2$.
+Again the vanilla $\exp$ function is the $t\rightarrow 1$ limit.
+An important property of the $\exp_t$ function is its heavier tail compared to $\exp$ for values of $ t > 1$ (see Figure~\ref{fig:expt}).
 This property leads to definition of a class of generalized distributions under the $\exp_t$ function, called the $t$-exponential family of distributions with vector of sufficient statistics $\x$,